And if you liked this post, be sure to check out these popular posts:

 Library of CongressBodies of dead Union soldiers lie on the battlefield following the first day of the Battle of Gettysburg.
 1863.

-With these new ways to kill in place, the official number of Americans dead as a result of the war, both battlefield deaths and those who died of their wounds later, long stood at about 618,000.
+With these new ways to kill in place, the official number of Americans who died as a result of the war, both battlefield deaths and those who succumbed to their wounds later, long stood at about 618,000.
 However, a recent reassessment using census data in 2011 put the total number of deaths as high as 850,000, according to The New York Times.

 As much as three percent of the total population of the United States was killed and the photos of the war delivered these horrors to the public in ways that simply weren't possible before the invention of photography.

-After all, it was one thing to see your son, father, or husband go off to war and never return; that has been one of the constant sorrows of the human experience throughout history.
-It is another thing entirely to see pictures of the bodies of dead men littering the battlefields of the war and wonder if your loved one is one of the broken figures contained therein.
+After all, it was one thing to see your son, father, or husband go off to war and never return.
+That has been one of the constant sorrows of the human experience throughout history.
+It was another thing entirely to see pictures of the bodies of dead men littering the battlefields of the war and wonder if your loved one was one of the broken figures contained therein.

-Civil War Photos Reveal The Horrors Of War To The Masses For The First Time
+How Civil War Photos Revealed The Horrors Of Battle To The Masses

 Gen. Ulysses S. Grant, whose campaign against Robert E. Lee's Army of Northern Virginia would eventually bring the war to an end, was captured in moments of exhausted candor during the campaign, stripped of some of the heroism that military commanders had long presented to the public.

-As Gen. Sherman wrote to James Yeatman, a Missouri philanthropist, in May 1865: "It is only those who have never heard a shot, never heard the shriek and groans of the wounded and lacerated ... that cry aloud for more blood, more vengeance, more desolation."
+As Gen. Sherman famously wrote to James Yeatman, a Missouri philanthropist, in May 1865: "It is only those who have never heard a shot, never heard the shriek and groans of the wounded and lacerated... that cry aloud for more blood, more vengeance, more desolation."

 Civil War photography, for the first time, brought these grim realities to the public in ways that would change history forever.